aaronaftab/pandora/README.md

     ```

 3.  **Configure Environment Variables:**
-    Create a `.env` file in the root of the project directory by copying and renaming .env.example.
+    Create a `.env` file in the root of the project directory by copying and renaming `.env.example`

     ```env.example
     # Browserbase Configuration